awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 If you opt out of automatically scheduled upgrades, you can manually upgrade to a supported minor version release by following the same procedure as you would for a major version update\.
 For information, see [Upgrading a DB instance engine version](USER_UpgradeDBInstance.Upgrading.md)\.

-Amazon RDS currently supports the major version upgrades from MySQL version 5\.5 to version 5\.6, from MySQL version 5\.6 to version 5\.7, and from MySQL version 5\.7 to version 8\.0\.
+Amazon RDS currently supports the major version upgrades from MySQL version 5\.6 to version 5\.7, and from MySQL version 5\.7 to version 8\.0\.
 Because major version upgrades involve some compatibility risk, they do not occur automatically; you must make a request to modify the DB instance\.
 You should thoroughly test any upgrade before upgrading your production instances\.
 For information about upgrading a MySQL DB instance, see [Upgrading the MySQL DB engine](USER_UpgradeDBInstance.MySQL.md)\.

 You can test a DB instance against a new version before upgrading by creating a DB snapshot of your existing DB instance, restoring from the DB snapshot to create a new DB instance, and then initiating a version upgrade for the new DB instance\.
 You can then experiment safely on the upgraded clone of your DB instance before deciding whether or not to upgrade your original DB instance\.